jtremback/universal-state-channels/readme.md

 Universal State Channels (or USC) is a platform for building state channels using centralized or decentralized judges.

 *What is a state channel?* A state channel is a way for two or more parties to maintain a state (any sequence of bytes) between them, being able to keep it updated without having to trust each other.
+A "judge", either a third party trusted by all channel participants, or a contract on a blockchain, can verify this state later and take actions on it.

 *What are state channels used for?* The most well-known use of state channels is in payment channels, a technique which allows two parties to pay each other by adjusting the balance of an escrow account or a special blockchain transaction.
 Payment channels can also be linked together, allowing payments to be securely transmitted across multiple untrusted parties.
 Participants in the channel exchanged signed state update transactions, and can close the channel at any time with confidence that the last valid update transaction will be honored.
 Because only the last update transaction is sent to the judge, they can be used to create very scalable systems.
 [Here's](http://www.jeffcoleman.ca/state-channels/) an easy explanation of state channels.